Bar Boys: After School

-Bar Boys: After School is an upcoming Philippine comedy-drama film directed by Kip Oebanda from a screenplay he co-wrote with Carlo E. Catu and Zig Dulay.
-A direct sequel to the 2017 film Bar Boys, the film stars Rocco Nacino, Carlo Aquino, Enzo Pineda, and Kean Cipriano, who will reprise their roles from the first film.
+Bar Boys: After School is a 2025 Philippine comedy-drama film directed by Kip Oebanda from a screenplay he co-wrote with Carlo E. Catu and Zig Dulay.
+A direct sequel to the 2017 film Bar Boys, the film stars Carlo Aquino, Rocco Nacino, Enzo Pineda, and Kean Cipriano, who reprised their roles from the first film.

 Synopsis

 The story, which is set ten years after the events of the first film, examines how time affects organizations, relationships, and people.
 It tells a moving but motivational tale about the unseen price of following one's aspirations.